tlwilliams895/curriculum-docs/src/curriculum/creating.rst

 curriculum, and your curriculum development should follow a test-driven development pattern.
 Just as unit tests define the intended behavior of an application, learning objectives define the intended outcomes of a lesson.
-Just as unit tests are often used to create “self-documenting” code, learning objectives serve as documentation for your curriculum that can be useful to students, TAs, and LaunchCode staff.
+Just as unit tests are often used to create "self-documenting" code, learning objectives serve as documentation for your curriculum that can be useful to students, TAs, and LaunchCode staff.